frank005/convo_ai/GUIDE2.md

 ## Complete Configuration Example

-Here's a working configuration for a Claude-powered agent:
+Here's a working configuration for an LLM-powered agent:

 ![Agent Configuration Form](./src/media/2.png)
 _The agent configuration form allows you to set up all aspects of your conversational AI agent, from LLM settings to TTS voice selection._